ucb-supernode/website/sponsors.md

-We'd also like to thank the following companies for their donations of equipment and components:
+We'd also like to thank the following companies for their donations of equipment and components

 <style>
 .logo_small {